A man pulls up outside a large grey brutal looking factory.

 He’s here, you’re here, to ask for a refund.

-He locks the door of the Ford Capri (your favourite car), and with the bottle of pills in his/your pocket walks towards, and eventually into, the overbearing building.
+He locks the door of the Ford Capri (your favourite car), and with the bottle of pills in his/your pocket walks towards the overbearing building.

 Inside it somehow feels larger and more square.